HVisMyLife/rusty_neat/README.md

 Here you have example project that uses it to train "cars" ride along random track: <https://github.com/HVisMyLife/neat_race>.

-There is also ecosystem simulation that uses continous variant, but it's currently resting in development hell: <https://github.com/HVisMyLife/sectarii>
+There is also ecosystem simulation that uses continous variant, but it's currently deep in development hell: <https://github.com/HVisMyLife/sectarii>

 ## Exaple usage: